Director of Development

 - Maintain a strong network of community contacts

-- Utilize existing programming to attract and retain members; going to classes, workshops, First Friday events, and public networking
+- Capitalize on existing program participants to attract and retain members.
+This includes going to classes, workshops, First Friday events, and public networking

 - Exercise your people skills to expand our giving program: devise new membership attraction & retention strategies, increase major donors, and increase corporate sponsorships giving